 The first Apple Watch launched back in 2015 and it is now in its fifth incarnation.
 Available in a range of styles, colours and sizes.
-All models all models can daily activities.
+All models can track daily activities.
 Exercises like yoga, swimming and running, along with podcasts, gaming, music and more.

 If you’re going to enjoy all the features of an Apple Watch, you need to sync it with your iPhone.
 This is something to bear in mind when deciding if the Apple Watch is suitable for your child. – Most children under 10 probably shouldn’t have access to a smartphone.
 An Apple Watch isn’t going to be the right choice for your pre-teen, either.